bjornvaktaren/mbrew/README.md

 Usage
 =====

-Fire, run mbrew on the example recipe included:
+Run mbrew on the example recipe included:

     ./mbrew recipe.conf

 Have a look at the output.
-It should be self-explanatory if you have brewed beer before.
+It should be rather self-explanatory.

 To-do:
 =====